argoproj-labs/terraform-provider-argocd/docs/resources/application.md

 Optional:

+- `exclude` (String) Glob pattern to match paths against that should be explicitly excluded from being used during manifest generation.
+This takes precedence over the `include` field.
+To match multiple patterns, wrap the patterns in {} and separate them with commas.
+For example: '{config.yaml,env-use2/*}'
+- `include` (String) Glob pattern to match paths against that should be explicitly included during manifest generation.
+If this field is set, only matching manifests will be included.
+To match multiple patterns, wrap the patterns in {} and separate them with commas.
+For example: '{*.yml,*.yaml}'
 - `jsonnet` (Block List, Max: 1) Jsonnet specific options. (see [below for nested schema](#nestedblock--spec--source--directory--jsonnet))
 - `recurse` (Boolean) Whether to scan a directory recursively for manifests.